Best Debt Consolidation Loans in 2018

 Credit counselors help you create a monthly budget so you can tackle your debt.
 Look for a nonprofit organization that specializes in credit counseling.
 As part of the process, a credit counselor may recommend a debt management plan.
 In a debt management plan, your credit counselor will negotiate with your creditors to reduce interest or waive fees on your debt.
 You will make payments each month to your counselor who will then disburse the payments among your creditors.
 Most debt management plans last three to five years.

-Debt settlement companies will negotiate with lenders on your behalf to lower the amount you owe.
-However, we recommend individuals negotiate with their creditors directly to avoid fees or hits to your credit score that using a company can bring.
+Debt settlement companies will negotiate with creditors on your behalf to lower the amount you owe.
+However, we recommend individuals negotiate with their creditors directly to avoid fees or hits to your credit score that using such a company can bring.
 Be aware that many debt settlement companies are outright scams.